Grantyy1/Pet_Store_App_2.0/README.md

 ### Inventory Deletion
       - Users can remove pets from the inventory

-### Inventory Display
+### User-Friendly Interface:
-      - The system shows all pets in a column-structured format using printf
+      - Simple console menu for navigating application features.

 ### Data Persistence
-      - The inventory can be saved to and loaded from text files using pipe-delimited format
+      - The inventory can be saved to and loaded from text file.

 ### Categorization
-      - Pets are categorized using enum types (HabitatType, BirdType, etc.)
+      - Pets are categorized using enum types (HabitatType, WaterType, etc.)

 ### Optional Inventory Update
     - Mentioned as an extra credit feature, allowing modifications to existing inventory items